sheerlox/auto_grader/README.md

 for this.
-But it's a good starting point, and I believe that in the future, adding a DSL and enough utilities (e.g. to work with Git, run Java tests, etc ...), this project can become something very interesting, leveraging the core features of the BEAM VM and Elixir's language.
+But it's a good starting point, and I believe that in the future, adding a DSL and enough utilities (e.g. to work with Git, run Java tests, etc ...), this project can become something very interesting, leveraging the core features of the BEAM VM and Elixir language.

 ## Running